ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 FIPS 140-3 CMVP validation places stringent requirements on the mode of operation of the device and the cryptography offered by the module, including only enabling FIPS-approved algorithms, certain requirements on entropy sources, and extensive start-up self-tests.
 FIPS 140-3 offers compliance levels 1 through 4 with increasingly strict requirements.
 Many HSMs include a configuration setting that allows the device to be taken out of FIPS mode and thus enable additional functionality or performance, and some offer configuration settings to change between compliance levels.

-The boolean attribute `fipsboot` indicates whether the device is currently operating in FIPS mode.
-When the attribute value is "true", the HSM is running in compliance with the
+The boolean claim `fipsboot` indicates whether the device is currently operating in FIPS mode.
+When the claim value is "true", the HSM is running in compliance with the
 FIPS 140 restrictions.
 Among other restrictions, it means that only FIPS-approved algorithms are available.
-If the value of this attribute is "false", then the HSM is not restricted to the behavior limited by compliance.
+If the value of this claim is "false", then the HSM is not restricted to the behavior limited by compliance.

-The textual attribute `fipsver` indicates the version of the FIPS CMVP specification with which the device's operational mode is compliant.
+The textual claim `fipsver` indicates the version of the FIPS CMVP specification with which the device's operational mode is compliant.
 At the time of writing, the strings "FIPS 140-2" or "FIPS 140-3" SHOULD be used.

-The integer attribute `fipslevel` indicates the compliance level to which the device is currently operating and MUST only be 1, 2, 3, or 4.
-The `fipslevel` attribute has no meaning if `fipsboot` is absent or `false`.
+The integer claim `fipslevel` indicates the compliance level to which the device is currently operating and MUST only be 1, 2, 3, or 4.
+The `fipslevel` claim has no meaning if `fipsboot` is absent or `false`.

-The attribute `fipsmodule` is a textual field used to represent the name of the module that was submitted to CMVP for validation.
-The information derived by combining this attribute with the vendor name shall be sufficient to find the associated records in the CMVP database.
+The claim `fipsmodule` is a textual field used to represent the name of the module that was submitted to CMVP for validation.
+The information derived by combining this claim with the vendor name shall be sufficient to find the associated records in the CMVP database.

 The FIPS status information in PKIX Evidence indicates only the mode of operation of the device and is not authoritative of its validation status.